1940

 laboratory.
 Because of Frye’s use of the plane and his spearheading the TWA “overweather

-program” from the early 1930’s, the ship came to be heavily associated with him in newspapers,
+program” from the early 1930’s the ship came to be heavily associated with him in newspapers,

-if you saw it landing or taking off around the United States, you could be assured Frye was out
+private Lockheed” and if you saw it landing or taking off around the United States you could be

-in the field conducting the business of Transcontinental and Western Air.
-This twin engine
+assured Frye was out in the field conducting the business of Transcontinental & Western Air.

 How is this particular plane associated with Sedona?

-At the onset of the Sedona Legend research, I became aware of Sedona lore which stated that
+At the onset of the Sedona Legend research I became aware of Sedona lore which stated that

 Jack and Helen Frye had discovered their Sedona ranch from the air.
 Having always been an

-“knew” that they had found their place!
+that they had found their place!

 Specifically, Jack related that he and Helen, from the fall of 1940, started canvassing the